t-neumann/t-neumann.github.io/_posts/2019-09-08-OrbitalManeuvers.md

 {% include gallery layout="single" caption="Orbital directions and directional markers." %}

+I will go into more detail and Math about energy efficiency for those individual maneuvers in a later post, this should now only give you a first glimpse and general understanding of how to move around in space.

 #### Prograde and retrograde maneuvers

 So we are at the apoapsis of our nearly circular orbit perfectly aligned with the equatorial plane (0 degrees inclination).
 Let's see what happens if we burn into prograde direction.